Skip to main content

 Select the Browse integrations tab to display all available applications.

-1. Find the Webhook tile - it appears under both Team communication and Issue trackers - and select Configure.
+1. Find the Webhook tile under Team communication and select Configure.

 2. Under Webhook details: